neuro-elab/EvM_Connectivity/README.md

 For some measurements, the strength of the connection is represented by the thickness of the link (the stronger the connection, the thicker the line).

 ## Troubleshooting
 For Mac users, the app can be blocked at launch.
+To solve it, depending on your macOS environment, you have two possibilities:
-To solve it, right-click on the app and select "Open".
+  - a. right-click on the app and select "Open".
 Then confirm you want to open.
+  - b. open System Settings, go to Privacy & Security, and allow to "open anyway" the app.

-For next launch, you can directly open the app with a left-click as usual.
+For the next launch, you can open the app with a left click as usual.

+At first start, on Windows and macOS, the app may take time to launch.
+The next launches will be significantly faster.

-## Citation
+## Citation and License
-If you want to use our app for a publication, please cite our paper below:
+By using the app, you agree to cite our paper if you use the app in a publication or research project.
+Please cite the following reference:

 @article{...,
-  title={...},
-  author={...},
-  journal={...},
-  volume={...},
-  number={...},
+  title={Directed cortico-limbic dialogue in the human brain}, author={Ellen van Maren, Camille G. Mignardot, Roland Widmer, Cecilia Friedrichs-Maeder, Päivi Nevalainen, Markus Fuchs, Juan Anso, Claudio Pollo, Athina Tzovara, Timothée Proix, Kaspar Schindler, Maxime O. Baud}, journal={...}, volume={...}, number={...},